BCAA Powder Benefits: What Do BCAAs Do?

 BCAA: an acronym heard on gym floors and supplement shops all over the world.
-But what are BCAAs, how do they work and should you be taking them?
+But what are BCAAs and what are the benefits of taking a BCAA powder supplement?
+How do they work and should you be taking them?
 Grenade® nutritionist Alex Beaumont gives us the lowdown on this popular supplement.

 What are BCAAs?

 Amino Acids are the building blocks of protein.
 There are 20 amino acids that make up the proteins found in our bodies and in the food we eat.
 Our body can only make 11 of these amino acids which are grouped as non-essential because we don’t need to do anything to get them.
 This means that somehow, we need to get the other nine essential amino acids through our diet.
-Of these nine, there are three that make up BCAAs.
+Of these nine, there are three that make up BCAAs (Branched Chain Amino Acids).

-The main benefit of BCAAs are their positive effects on your muscles.
+The main benefit of BCAAs is their positive effects on your muscles.
 It has been suggested that BCAAs, especially leucine, can increase muscle protein synthesis (the process your body goes through when it builds muscle mass) when paired with resistance training.
-This means that supplementing with BCAAs will help to turn on the muscle building engine and increase your gains after a tough session at the gym.
+This means that supplementing with BCAAs will help to turn on the muscle-building engine and increase your gains after a tough session at the gym.

-BCAAs, when supplemented, are easily digested and are quickly taken into your bloodstream and muscles.
+BCAA supplements are easily digested and are quickly taken into your bloodstream and muscles.
 This makes it perfect to have either before or during your workout.
 They act fast and don’t cause any gut discomfort that you may get with certain foods or protein shakes.
-They are convenient and picking a BCAA product that can be made into a drink, like the Grenade® Defend BCAAs, mean that they are also perfect for hydrating during a tough workout too.
-If it makes life easier, BCAAs are perfectly safe to combine with most sports supplements such as creatine, glutamine and caffeine.
+They are convenient and picking a BCAA product that can be made into a drink, like the Grenade® Defend BCAA powder supplement, mean that they are also perfect for hydrating during a tough workout too.
+Or, when not try our ready-made Grenade Energy® BCAA drink that contains electrolytes, BCAAs and vitamins to fuel your day.
+If it makes life easier, BCAAs are perfectly safe to combine with most sports supplements such as creatine monohydrate, L-glutamine, and caffeine.
 Always ensure you read the label to make sure there are no specific warnings before combining any supplements.

-What should I consider before buying a BCAA?
+What should I consider before buying BCAA supplements?

 - BCAAs are the three most important building blocks of protein